buhlentozini/QualiFilter/README.md

 ## Overview

-**MultiQC QC Extractor** is a command-line tool that extracts sequencing quality control (QC) metrics from a MultiQC tabular summary (.tabular) file and generates a consolidated QC matrix containing only the metrics of interest.
+**QualiFilter** is a command-line tool that extracts sequencing quality control (QC) metrics from a MultiQC tabular summary (.tabular) file and generates a consolidated QC matrix containing only the metrics of interest.

 The tool evaluates each sample against user-defined QC thresholds and assigns a **Pass/Fail** status automatically.
 It supports optional derived metrics and allows you to select which QC metrics to include in the output.

+It is designed to be simple, fast, and easy to integrate into downstream workflows (e.g.Galaxy or standalone use).

 ---